 Blind Miter, curated by Ken Martin, Middendorf Gallery at Maryland Institute College of Art

-Sculpture I Final Exhibition, Palmer Gallery at Vassar College
+Sculpture I Final Show, Palmer Gallery, Vassar College

 FACE Exhibition, The Reef Los Angeles